-Which one is affecting your end users more?
+Well, it depends.
+Which one is affecting your end-users more?

-This allows for better allocation of resources and to protect end users from having a poor experience.
-If the goal is to reduce the cost of software errors, prioritize your bug fixes with the end user in mind first.
+This allows for better allocation of resources and protects end-users from having a poor experience.
+If the goal is to reduce the cost of software errors, prioritize your bug fixes with the end-user in mind first.

-The true cost of software errors can be hard to measure, but visibility on errors is the first step to reducing the impact on your business.
-Focus on the mission critical issues causing damage to your revenue in the form of buggy apps and lost customers.
+The full cost of software errors can be hard to pinpoint - often, it may be as much about avoiding catastrophic losses than producing obvious gains.
+Unchecked errors can tank careers and kill companies, and getting visibility into software errors is the first step to reducing the impact on your business.
+Focus on the mission-critical issues causing the most damage to your revenue in the form of buggy apps and lost customers.

 One of the easiest ways to understand what vulnerabilities you have currently and make rapid progress is to start with a health check.
 Conduct a Cybersecurity Risk Assessment if you haven’t already and get a monitoring tool in place to get an immediate view of all the errors that are currently live in production.

 If you don’t have any error monitoring in place, a monitoring tool will pay for itself pretty quick; it’s almost guaranteed that your dormant errors are having considerable business impact.
 You can take a free trial of Raygun for 14 days to get an initial view of the extent and severity of your errors, with full visibility and detailed diagnostics, plus the ability to measure and sort errors according to their impact on customers.